How to Stage a Home to Sell: Expert Tips That Actually Work

 1. Physically stage for showings: Declutter, clean, rearrange, and add the budget touches described above

-2. Virtually stage for photos: Upload room photos to RoomFlip and generate professionally styled images for your MLS listing and social media
+2. Virtually stage for photos: Upload room photos to VirtualStagingAI and create staged proofs for MLS, social, or seller review

 Virtual Staging for Vacant Homes